Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

 ![SET Image](https://github.com/Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/blob/master/images/set.jpg "Fig 7.
 SET")

+## Notes
-The DutyCycle check ist activated except for the SSV mode.
+  - The DutyCycle check ist activated except for the SSV mode.
-If you have a valid GPS fix the GPS track will be written to the SD card as a GPX file.
+  - If you have a valid GPS fix the GPS track will be written to the SD card as a GPX file.

 ## ToDo
   - improve botton reaction